 We believe that some of the Operating Company's competitors may make investments with interest rates and returns that are comparable to or lower than the rates and returns that the Operating Company targets.
 Therefore, the Operating Company does not seek to compete solely on the interest rates and returns that it offers to potential portfolio companies.
-For additional information concerning the competitive risks we face, see Item 1A.-Risk Factors.
+For additional information concerning the competitive risks the Operating Company faces, see Item 1A.-Risk Factors.